CrystalChun/assisted-service-mcp/doc/example_prompts.md

 List all available OpenShift versions.

 **Example Prompts:**
+- "List all available OpenShift versions"

+### `display_versions`
+Display all available OpenShift versions as a table.

+**Example Prompts:**
 - "What OpenShift versions are available?"
 - "Show me all the OpenShift versions I can install"
+- "Show me all available OpenShift versions"

 ### `list_operator_bundles`
 List available operator bundles.